I am once again writing this report from a first class sleeping cabin on Amtrak?s California Zephyr.

 A retired British couple was circumnavigating the entire US in a month on a ?See America Pass.?
 Mennonites returning home by train because their religion forbade airplanes.

 Virtually every hedge fund manager and institutional investor got bonds wrong last year, expecting rates to rise.
 I was among them, but that is no excuse.
-At least I have good company.

 You might as well take your traditional economic books and throw them in the trash.
 Apologies to John Maynard Keynes, John Kenneth Galbraith, and Paul Samuelson.